EricssonResearch/ace-edhoc-oscore-profile/draft-selander-ace-edhoc-oscore-profile.md

 Readers are expected to be familiar with security for CoAP {{RFC7252}} based on OSCORE {{RFC8613}} and EDHOC {{I-D.ietf-lake-edhoc}}.
-Readers are also expected to be familiar with the terms and concepts of the ACE framework described in {{RFC9200}} and in {{RFC9201}}.
+Readers are also expected to be familiar with the terms and concepts of the ACE framework described in {{I-D.ietf-ace-oauth-authz}} and in {{I-D.ietf-ace-oauth-params}}.

-The authorization information (authz-info) resource refers to the authorization information endpoint as specified in {{RFC9200}}.
+The authorization information (authz-info) resource refers to the authorization information endpoint as specified in {{I-D.ietf-ace-oauth-authz}}.
-The term `claim` is used in this document with the same semantics as in {{RFC9200}}, i.e., it denotes information carried in the access token or returned from introspection.
+The term `claim` is used in this document with the same semantics as in {{I-D.ietf-ace-oauth-authz}}, i.e., it denotes information carried in the access token or returned from introspection.

 <!-- Add terminology from RFC-to-be 9203 -->

 # Protocol Overview {#overview}

-This section gives an overview of how to use the ACE framework {{RFC9200}} together with the EDHOC authentication protocol to generate an OSCORE security context with associated authorization information.
+This section gives an overview of how to use the ACE framework {{I-D.ietf-ace-oauth-authz}} together with the EDHOC authentication protocol to generate an OSCORE security context with associated authorization information.

 The RS maintains a collection of authentication credentials with associated OSCORE security context and authorization information for all the clients that it is communicating with.
 The authorization information is maintained as policy that is used as input to processing requests from those clients.

-This profile requires C to retrieve an access token from the AS for the resource it wants to access on an RS, by sending an access token request to the token endpoint, as specified in Section 5.8 of {{RFC9200}}.
+This profile requires C to retrieve an access token from the AS for the resource it wants to access on an RS, by sending an access token request to the token endpoint, as specified in Section 5.8 of {{I-D.ietf-ace-oauth-authz}}.
 The access token request and response MUST be confidentiality protected and ensure authenticity.
-The use of EDHOC and OSCORE between the client and AS is RECOMMENDED in this profile, to reduce the number of libraries C has to support, but other protocols fulfilling the security requirements defined in Section 5 of {{RFC9200}} MAY alternatively be used, such as TLS {{RFC8446}} or DTLS {{RFC9147}}.
+The use of EDHOC and OSCORE between the client and AS is RECOMMENDED in this profile, to reduce the number of libraries C has to support, but other protocols fulfilling the security requirements defined in Section 5 of {{I-D.ietf-ace-oauth-authz}} MAY alternatively be used, such as TLS {{RFC8446}} or DTLS {{RFC9147}}.

-Once C has retrieved the access token, it posts the token to the RS, either using the authz-info endpoint and mechanisms specified in Section 5.8 of {{RFC9200}} and Content-Format = application/ace+cbor, or with EAD_1 of EDHOC message_1 using the External Authorization Data (EAD) mechanism of {{I-D.ietf-lake-edhoc}} as further detailed in this document.
+Once C has retrieved the access token, it posts the token to the RS, either using the authz-info endpoint and mechanisms specified in Section 5.8 of {{I-D.ietf-ace-oauth-authz}} and Content-Format = application/ace+cbor, or with EAD_1 of EDHOC message_1 using the External Authorization Data (EAD) mechanism of {{I-D.ietf-lake-edhoc}} as further detailed in this document.

 In the former case, if the access token is valid, the RS responds to the request with a 2.01 (Created) response with Content-Format = application/ace+cbor.
 In this case and in the latter case above, C and RS mutually authenticate using EDHOC and if successful derive an OSCORE security context.
 The RS associates C with the access rights of the received token.